USA Banner

 State Safety Performance Targets

-State Safety Performance Target Assessments Now Available for CY2021
+State Safety Performance Target Assessments Now Available for CY 2023

-FHWA has completed the State safety performance target assessments for calendar year (CY) 2021, which is based on the five-year rolling average for 2017 to 2021.
-This year represents the fourth cycle of States setting safety performance targets and of FHWA assessing those targets to determine if States either met the target established or made significant progress.
-A State is determined to have met or made significant progress toward meeting their safety performance targets when at least four out of the five targets are either met or the actual outcome for the target is better than the baseline performance, which is the five-year rolling average for 2015 to 2019.
+FHWA has completed the State safety performance target assessments for calendar year (CY) 2023, which is based on the five-year rolling average for 2019 to 2023.
+This year represents the sixth cycle of States setting safety performance targets and of FHWA assessing those targets to determine if States either met the target established or made significant progress.
+A State is determined to have met or made significant progress toward meeting their safety performance targets when at least four out of the five targets are either met or the actual outcome for the target is better than the baseline performance, which is the five-year rolling average for 2017 to 2021.

-In CY 2021, only 10 States (19%) met or made significant progress toward meeting their safety performance targets as compared to 21 States (40%) in 2020.
-Conversely, in CY 2021, 42 States (81%) did not meet or make significant progress toward their safety performance targets as compared to 31 States (60%) in 2020.
-As provided by statute, States that did not meet or make significant progress will be required to complete and submit a Highway Safety Improvement Program (HSIP) Implementation Plan and use their Fiscal Year (FY) 2024 funding (equal to the HSIP apportionment in FY 2020) only for safety projects.
-Table 1 below, provides a summary of the States CY 2021 safety performance target assessments results.
+In CY 2023, 18 States (35%) met or made significant progress toward meeting their safety performance targets as compared to 14 States (27%) in 2022.
+Conversely, in CY 2023, 34 States (65%) did not meet or make significant progress toward their safety performance targets as compared to 38 States (73%) in 2022.
+In accordance with 23 U.S.C.
+148(i), States that did not meet or make significant progress must complete and submit a Highway Safety Improvement Program (HSIP) Implementation Plan and use their Fiscal Year (FY) 2026 funding (equal to the HSIP apportionment in FY 2022) only for safety projects.
+Table 1 below, provides a summary of the States CY 2023 safety performance target assessments results.

 The TPM website also includes a link on each State page to download all of the State data in one file.
-It is important to note; however, that each State uses their own State-specific methodology when establishing annual safety performance targets.
+Each State uses their own State-specific methodology when establishing annual safety performance targets.
 For this reason, it is difficult to draw conclusions about a State’s safety program based solely on the assessment data, as it does not reflect each State’s unique approach.
 For example, some States may have set aggressive targets and did not meet those targets, while other States may have set more attainable targets and met those targets.

 Directions: Click on a State to view their safety performance targets and target assessment summary.